The EU Maritime Profile - environment

 Monitoring pollution events

-Potential pollution events in the EU are monitored by CleanSeaNet, the European satellite-based oil spill monitoring and vessel detection service developed and operated by EMSA.
-The service now delivers over 7 000 images from six satellites per year, with over 3 million km² monitored every day.
+Potential pollution events in the EU are monitored by CleanSeaNet, the European satellite-based spill monitoring and vessel detection service developed and operated by EMSA.
+The service delivers around 7 000 satellite images per year and monitors approximately 1.2 million km² annually.

 Inspections on board ships to check the use of low sulphur fuels